scarletstudio/transithealth/docs/pages/setup.md

 For more information about the offline pipeline directory structure, visit its [README](../pipeline/README.md).

 Make should already be installed on Linux or Mac systems.

-If it is not installed on your Windows machine, visit [this website](http://gnuwin32.sourceforge.net/packages/make.htm) to install it.
+For Windows users:
+- Install [Cygwin](https://www.cygwin.com) and add it to your PATH in your system environment variables.
+This will allow you to run our Makefile, which contains commands that normally do not work on Windows.
+- Install [Chocolatey](https://chocolatey.org/install).
+Then use it to install Make by running `choco install make`.

 Make sure that your virtual environment is activated and that you are in the `pipeline/` directory.